Romulo-Moraes/Assembly-Toolkit/10. Macros/README.md

     print msg3, msg3_len
 %endif
 ```
-The last one is the %ifndef macro.
-This macro does the same thing as the %ifdef, but in a negated way.
+The last one is the `%ifndef` macro.
+This macro does the same thing as the `%ifdef`.
+However, the result will be true if the given definition is not defined.
 ```asm
 %ifndef DENY_PRINT
     ; Will print if the macro